 Would You Be A Cyborg?

-It is amazing the amount of cybernetic technology that already exists to help people with disabilities and to enhance the basic functions of our bodies.
+The amount of cybernetic technology that already exists to help people with disabilities and to enhance the basic functions of our bodies is amazing.